Skip to main content

 approveAndSign,

-To create transactions in the Ethereum network we need an Ethereum address.
-Ethereum address is generated by hashing your public key in sha3 format and taking the last 40 bytes of the result.
+To create transactions on the Ethereum network, we need an Ethereum address.
+The Ethereum address is generated by hashing your public key in sha3 format and taking the last 40 bytes of the result.

 // @ts-ignore